paul-hammant/tbd/content/styles/index.md

 when ready.
 Then finally, and crucially, the branch that facilitated that short-lived divergence could be deleted quickly leaving only the the commits added to the effective lined of commits culminating in HEAD for trunk or master.
 In that regard it is identically to the patch review way of working for trunk based development.
-That was all just a small datapoint for Git/Mercurial usage, until GitHub launches and had pull-requests as a feature from launch.
+That was all just a small data point for Git/Mercurial usage, until GitHub launches and had pull-requests as a feature from launch.
 Built in to that was a code review tool.
 This is a very compelling setup for unsolicited code contributions - making SourceForce and the Apache Software Foundation appear ancient, by comparison.

 Teams can form around the GitHub pull-request workflow, and still do Trunk-Based Development.
 What you get (if you've attached build automation too), is a trunk or master that's never broken (or 1/1000th as likely to).
-The tradeoff is that you have to persuade co-workers to review your commit(s) in a timeframe that suits you.
+The trade-off is that you have to persuade co-workers to review your commit(s) in a time frame that suits you.
 There's a risk that you'd end up putting more commits in the pull-request that the straight-to-trunk experts would do.
 And you don't have to - you could stream four separate facilitating commits all the way into the trunk, and later the fifth that would complete/activate the feature you were trying to implement that the Agile story/card specified.
 Not only is there a risk of more-commits